petermg/TheOcularMigraineMCP/README.md

 "Display Frequency:" The options are 60hz, 72hz, 90hz, 120hz, Adaptive and Manual.
 Only the Quest 2 headset supports all 4 preset frequencies.
 The Quest 1 cannot go past 72hz.
 The Quest Pro cannot go past 90hz, nor can it do 60hz.
 The Quest 3 cannot do 60hz.
 Click on the frequency you want to set and it will be set if supported for your device.
 The Quest 3 supports adaptive refresh rates in incriments of 5hz whereas the Quest 2 does it in incriments of 1.
 I am not sure about the Quest Pro.
-You can use the OVR Metrics Tool overlay to see these changes in real time.
-You can activate it from the Tools page.
+You can use the OVR Metrics Tool overlay to see these changes in real time, which can be enabled from the Tools page.
 ##

 ### Default Display Settings